Painted kitchen in Shipston-on-Stour Warwickshire

 The sprayer used for painting the kitchen, as with all our paintwork, is a Tecnover TR4000P diaphragm airless.
 We’ve found the diaphragm pump offers more control when stopping and starting and gives a nice consistent flow.
 (Check out www.tecnover.com )

 After a light sand the following day, we started to spray apply the first of 3 coats of Benjamin Moore Scuff-X. It takes 2 days.
 The paint is soon touch dry and ready for reassembling the kitchen.
 We removed the masking tape and refitted the doors which we had already painted in the meantime back in the workshop.

-We were asked to decorate the kitchen too: walls were painted with 2 coats of Benjamin Moore Regal Matte Fernwood Green.
+The client asked us to decorate the kitchen too: walls received 2 coats of Benjamin Moore Regal Matte Fernwood Green.

-It doesn’t seem to matter how many before and after photos of kitchens our clients have studied, it seems that most homeowners can never quite visualise just how big the transformation is going to be on their own kitchen.
+It doesn’t seem to matter how many before and after photos of kitchens our clients have studied, the end result is always a pleasant surprise.
+It seems that most homeowners can never quite visualise just how big the transformation is going to be on their own kitchen.
 That is the only theory that seems to explain the general response at hand over time – I never thought it would look that good!

-If you never heard of Benjamin Moore paints, this is a full run down on the performance we have been experiencing with Scuff-X. Several other Traditional Painter members also tend to specify BM paints these days on kitchens eg. Mark Roberts in Cheshire and Neil Callender in Hampshire,
+Have you never heard of Benjamin Moore paints?
+This is a full account of the performance we have been experiencing with Scuff-X. Several other Traditional Painter members also tend to specify BM paints these days on kitchens eg. Mark Roberts in Cheshire and Neil Callender in Hampshire,

 The best way forward is to send me some photos of each section of your kitchen, including any details such as proposed modifications if any.
 I can usually work out an accurate free quote from good photos.
 However if I need to clarify anything I will get back to you promptly.
 If my proposal is in your budget, we can take it from there.
 Thanks for reading.